xxidbr9/indonesian-company-software-engineer-interview/senior/ArrayOfAnagram/README.md

 ['kita', 'atik', 'tika', 'aku', 'kia', 'makan', 'kua'] Please group / group the words in it according to the Anagram group.
 Note: do not use es6 map, sort, reduce, find, filter syntax.

+This job is offer by one of the most used POS platform in indonesia

 ### ROLE

 > LEAD FRONTEND ENGINEER